Yemen Passport Ranking

-The Yemeni passport currently ranks at the 102nd place according to the Guide visa index.
+The Yemeni passport currently ranks at the 102nd place according to the Guide Passport Ranking Index.
 It is considered the 5th lowest ranking passport in the world.
 Yemeni passport holders have visa-free access to only 33 countries including Togo, Dominica, Madagascar and Seychelles.
 There are 193 destinations for which a Yemeni passport holder requires to obtain a visa prior to traveling.
-That is the reason why the passport ranking is very low on the overall worldwide mobility score.
+That is the reason why the Passport Ranking is very low on the overall worldwide mobility score.
 For major destinations such as USA and the European Union, Yemenis require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Republic of Yemen is made of 21 governorates.
 It is located in the Middle East and borders the Gulf of Aden, Oman and Saudi Arabia.
 The most significant governorates are Taiz, Ibb and Al Hudaydah.
 The country has a total surface area of 527,968 square kilometers.
 The terrain is characterized by a coastal plain, rugged mountains and desert in the interior.
 Its climate is generally of the desert type with a temperate climate in the western mountains.